currocam/speedytree/README.md

 ## speedytree

 Speedytree is a program for building phylogenetic trees from large Phylip distance matrices.
-It is written in Rust and is open source.
 I wrote it as part of my MSc. in Bioinformatics at the University of Aarhus.
+It implements the canonical algorithm, as well as the RapidNJ heuristic.

 ### Installation
 You can either download the binary from the releases page or build it yourself.
 To build it yourself you need to have nightly Rust installed.
 Then you can run `cargo build --release` to build the binary.
 The binary will be located in `target/release/speedytree`.